-In her work as a facilitator and coach, she helps leaders and teams learn how to leverage diversity and differences to foster belonging in the workplace.
-Tamara’s approach to diversity and inclusion is grounded in her own experiences as woman of color and her years of education and experience in the US and abroad.
+In her work as a facilitator and coach, she helps leaders and teams learn how to navigate differences and leverage their diversity to foster belonging in the workplace.
+Tamara’s approach to diversity and inclusion is grounded in her work in cultural competence, experiences as woman of color, and her years of education and experience in the US and abroad.

-Known for her ability to move a crowd, Tamara is also a dynamic speaker and passionate activist who has used her voice to advocate for racial justice and gender equality to create thriving communities and a fair and just society.
+Known for her ability to move a crowd, Tamara is also a dynamic speaker and passionate activist who has used her voice to advocate for equality and equity to create thriving communities and a fair and just society.
 She is equally passionate about mentoring, breaking down the barriers between generations and challenging age bias, and creating advancement opportunities for professionals.